github/github-ldap/README.md

   ldap = GitHub::Ldap.new options
 ```

-There is also an optional configuration setting that you can add:

-* user_groups: is an array of groups used to restrict access to users only in those groups.

 ## Testing

 GitHub-Ldap uses [ladle](https://github.com/NUBIC/ladle) for testing.
 Ladle is not required by default, so you'll need to add it to your gemfile separatedly and require it.